immortalbob/BuffCaster/readme.md

 Options:
 Listed from top to bottom of *** Edit Here *** state:
-1. Primary and secondary headings for summoning portals.
-0 = North, 90 = East, 180 = South, 270 = West and everything in between
+1. Silent Mode.
+Set to never or always to toggle silent mode (no spam)
 2. Seconds Till Next Spam.
 The amount of seconds between spamming local chat.
 1800 is 30 minutes, 300 per 5 minutes.
 3. Seconds Till Next Buff.
 The amount of seconds until the bot wants to buff itself.
 3300 is 55 minutes.
 300 per 5 minutes.
+4. No Begging, set to always to disable begging when components are low.
-4. Seconds Till Next Beg.
+5. Seconds Till Next Beg.
 The amount of seconds until it begs for comps in local chat when below spell component thresholds (<250 tapers, <5 platinum scarabs, or <5 mana scarabs.)
+6. Location name.
-5. Face Heading.
+7. Face Heading.
 Set to the heading you wish your bot to face normally.
 0 = North, 90 = East, 180 = South, 270 = West and everything in between
-6. Max Distance. the maximum distance a player can be from you and still receive buffs. (in meters)
+8. Max Distance. the maximum distance a player can be from you and still receive buffs. (in meters)
-7. Min Stamina, and Min Mana.
+9. Min Stamina, and Min Mana.
 The minimum of each vital before the bot attempts to regain said vital.
-8. Primary/Secondary tie names.
-9. Location name.
-10. Silent Mode.
-Set to never or always to toggle silent mode (no spam)
+10. PortalBot, Set to always to enable the portal bot, never to disable it.
+11. Primary/Secondary tie names.
+12. Primary and secondary headings for summoning portals.
+0 = North, 90 = East, 180 = South, 270 = West and everything in between
-11. Brilliance Bot.
+13. Brilliance Bot.
 Set to never on the left side to disable casting brilliance.
-12. Refill Focusing Stone.
+14. Refill Focusing Stone.
 Set to never if you don't wish to refill the focusing stone upon each brill.
-13. Refill Charge.
+15. Refill Charge.
 Name of the Mana Charge you wish to use to refill the Focusing Stone.
-14. Portal Bot.
-Set to never or always to enable/disable the portal bot feature.
-15. Master Mage Gem usage.
+16. Master Mage Gem usage.
 Set to always or never to enable/disable.
-16. Master Mage Gem Name.
+17. Master Mage Gem Name.
 Set to the name of the gem you wish to open.
 (Stock setting is Celdiseth's Portal Gem)
-17. Town Network gem usage, set to never or always to enable/disable it.
+18. Town Network gem usage, set to never or always to enable/disable it.
+19. PreBuff, set to always to enable prebuffing (foc/self/creature of 1 lesser level before main self buff routine)
+20. Self Sixes.
+Buffs self with 6's if set to always.
+21. Self Sevens.
+Buffs self with 7's if set to always.
-18. Self Eights.
+22. Self Eights.
 Buffs self with 8's if set to always.
+23. Other Sixes.
+Buffs others with 6's if set to always.
+24. Other Sevens.
+Buffs others with 7's if set to always.
+25. Bane Sixes.
+Uses sixes when baning a shield if set to always.
+26. Bane Sevens.
+Uses sevens when baning a shield if set to always.
-19. Bane Eights.
-Casts level 8 banes on shields if set to always.
+27. Bane Eights.
+Uses eights when baning a shield if set to always.
+28. Item Sixes.
+Uses sixes when buffing weapon auras if set to always.
+29. Item Sevens.
+Uses sevens when buffing weapon auras if set to always.
+30. Item Eights.
+Uses eights when buffing weapon auras if set to always.
+31. Regain Vitals Sixes.
+Uses level six spells to regain stamina and mana when set to always.
+32. Regain Vitals Sevens.
+Uses level seven spells to regain stamina and mana when set to always.
-20. Item Eights.
-Use level 8 item spells to buff players if set to always.
-(Not currently functional on Reefcull)
+33. Regain Vitals Eights.
+Uses level eight spells to regain stamina and mana when set to always.
-21. Allow Reset.
+34. Allow Reset.
 Allows the use of the reset command.
 This is disabled by default because it is abusable.
-22. Set State Main Loop, don't touch this line.
+35. Set State Main Loop, don't touch this line.

 Requirements:
 Vtank